Peashooter101/CSULB_CECS-328/README.md

   - The line is empty.
   - The sum of this player and the player in front of them must be a perfect square (Player 3 can stand behind Player 1, 3 + 1 = 4).

 Return the number of valid configurations of lines, excluding duplicates.

+This problem was intended to be solved with Recursion.
+This problem was solved with Recursion.

  ## PA2: Borderlands